Asian shares dip in an echo of Wall Street's sell-off amid alarm over Trump's tariffs

 Asian shares dip in an echo of Wall Street’s sell-off amid alarm over Trump’s tariffs

-TOKYO (AP) — Asian benchmarks dove Tuesday, as worries grew about the ripple effects from President Donald Trump’s tariffs on regional economies and companies.
+TOKYO (AP) — Asian benchmarks skidded on Tuesday, as worries grew about ripple effects of President Donald Trump’s tariffs on regional economies and companies.

 “Heightened anxiety surrounds both existing and incoming U.S. tariffs, along with retaliatory measures from trading partners, and China’s newly effective tariffs will continue to weigh on equities,” said Anderson Alves, a trader at ActivTrades.